AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_2/README.md

 lille      (50.6292, 3.0573)      232.741  France    False
 ```

-To measure distance we use the library ```geopy``` (Euclidian won't work since the earth isn't flat).
+To measure distance we use the library ```geopy``` (Euclidean won't work since the earth isn't flat).
 We then use log10 so that it doesn't impact the dissimilarity too much.

-We compare the population using euclidian distance.
+We compare the population using euclidean distance.
 We then use log10 so that it doesn't impact the dissimilarity too much.

 Not being from the same country adds a dissimilarity of ```10```.